underscoreio/essential-slick/src/pages/basics.md

 To work with DB2, SQL Server or Oracle you need a commercial license.
 These are the closed source _Slick Drivers_ known as the _Slick Extensions_.
 </div>

-If you want to use another database for the exercises throughout the book you will need to make a few changes.
+If you want to use a different database for the exercises in the book, you will need to make the following changes.
-Each chapter uses it's own database.
+Each chapter uses it's own database --- so these steps will need to be applied for each chapter.
-So the instructions below are applicable for any chapter.

 Ensure that:

  * a database is available with the correct name,